-For wide right midfielders, the training routine should incorporate a lot of work on crossing and give and goes so you can get down the line.
+For wide right midfielders, or wingers, the training routine should incorporate a lot of work on crossing and give and goes so you can get down the line and beat your marker.
 The main focus for a wide midfielder is to get in behind the defender that’s ahead of you and serve the ball into the box.
+Wide right midfielders should work on improving their ability to beat players on the dribble and whip in crosses.

 Coerver Ball Work